firefly-oss/lib-transactional-engine/docs/README.md

 ## Contents

+Note (new): SagaResult now includes compensation results and errors per step, and a new SagaReport class provides convenient access to step and compensation details.
+See Tutorial section "8.1) Inspecting results and compensations" and the Reference Card section "Results and reporting".

 - [TUTORIAL.md](TUTORIAL.md)
   - A step‑by‑step walkthrough that introduces the core concepts, shows how to declare and execute a Saga, and demonstrates parameter injection and compensation.